frankligy/Linux_HandBook_Bioinformatics/examples/26_install_R_packages.md

 [1] compiler_4.1.0 tools_4.1.0
 ```

 Then, where are the base R dependencies were installed?
 You can see the path of each installed package in the resultant dataframe (`/Library/Frameworks/R.framework/Versions/4.1/Resources/library`).
 As you can see, dependencies installed in each R version won't conflict with each other.
+A separate note is, if using anaconda, the R packages should be in (`/opt/anaconda3/envs/cytospace/lib/R/library`)

 ```R
 df <- installed.packages()